Know Your Medical Billing & Its Importance

 The healthcare ecosystem has drastically changed over the past few years, especially after Covid-19.
 Affordable Care Act (ACA), Value-based delivery model, and telemedicine have stimulated the adoption of different payment models into healthcare practice, which has affected the amount of revenue that providers receive for services.

 The growing complexities and increasing demands on healthcare providers to improve the quality of care they provide have also surged up the amount of time and administrative work required to manage patient care and revenue.
 As a result, many healthcare organizations are looking for ways to streamline their processes.
-Thus, the need for Revenue cycle management (RCM) becomes a critical aspect of the healthcare industry, as it involves the administration and coordination of all financial activities related to patient care.
-From the initial patient visit and insurance verification to the final billing and payment collection, effective RCM is essential for ensuring the smooth and efficient operation of healthcare organizations.
+Thus, the need for Medical Billing becomes a critical aspect of the healthcare industry, as it involves the administration and coordination of all financial activities related to patient care.
+From the initial patient visit and insurance verification to the final billing and payment collection, effective medical billing is essential for ensuring the smooth and efficient operation of healthcare organizations.

 The Healthcare revenue generation process starts before the first patient-physician interaction with the collection of demographics and ends with the payment of all due claims on the patient account.
 It is crucial to understand the process of revenue generation so that each phase can be managed efficiently to generate maximum output with less time consumption.
 The healthcare Revenue Cycle can be broadly divided into five phases:-